-The International Foundations Program is a two semester experience which allows undergraduate students to take credit-bearing courses at Mercyhurst as well as receive additional language support through academic courses focused on enriching their language development.
+The International Foundations Program is a two-semester experience that allows undergraduate students to take credit-bearing courses at Mercyhurst, as well as receive additional language support through academic courses focused on enriching their language development.
 Acceptance into IFP is based on TOEFL or IELTS scores.
 Applicants must demonstrate an adequate command of the English language.
 Upon acceptance into the International Foundations Program, students select an academic major and begin the Foundations year.

 During the first semester, students will take: